Franklin BSP Realty Trust (FBRT)

 Operating as a specialized real estate investment trust (REIT) with roots dating back to 2012, Franklin BSP Realty Trust (NYSE:FBRT) originates and manages a diversified portfolio of commercial real estate debt investments secured by properties in the United States and abroad.

-- Projected net interest income decline of 4.6% for the next 12 months points to a tough demand environment ahead
+- Estimated net interest income growth of 1.9% for the next 12 months implies demand will slow from its five-year trend

 Why There Are Better Opportunities Than Franklin BSP Realty Trust